EU Prize for Contemporary Architecture - Mies van der Rohe Award

-- Winner of EU Prize for Contemporary Architecture announced
+- Winners of the 2019 EU Prize for Contemporary Architecture announced